InfobyAdrienne/music-frequency-ruby/README.md

 #### Comments

 - I installed the 'rspec-benchmark' in order to be able to do the performace timings.
-At the moment it processing 44,100 frequencies in under 100ms is not possible
+The final test shows that the program can perform in under 100ms with 44,100 frequencies.
+I also created a method 'running_time' so I could test this using irb.